 Then let it go for just another minute or two and you will see the magic happen, it will begin to cream together.

 Do you see that creamy goodness?
 Don’t lick the screen though, that’d be kind of weird, but you were tempted, right?
 Now you know how to make creamy peanut butter.

 Keep going for just a few more seconds until it’s all creamed together then transfer to a Mason jar and store in the cupboard… or eat from the spoon directly.

 The best part, we had the jar for about two weeks and didn’t separate out.
-It stayed in that lovely state of creamy, just go ahead and take a bit, peanut buttery goodness.
+It stayed in that lovely state of creamy, just go ahead and take a bite, peanut buttery goodness.

 If you’re like me, we’re busy, but that doesn’t mean we want to sacrifice taste, money, time, or our health for processed, GMO, chemical filled ick.
-Now my friend, you don’t have to, because you can make this homemade peanut butter in less than 5 minutes, too.
+Now my friend, you don’t have to, because you can make this homemade peanut butter without oil or sugar in less than 5 minutes, too.